Patent Ductus Arteriosus (PDA)

-Patent ductus arteriosus (PDA) is a condition in which the ductus arteriosus doesn't close.
-Patent means "open."
-Sometimes the open passageway is wide (a large PDA) and sometimes it is narrow (a small PDA).
+Patent ductus arteriosus (PDA), which is more common in premature infants, is a condition in which the heart's ductus arteriosus doesn't close.
+The open passageway is either wide (a large PDA) or narrow (a small PDA).
 A large PDA is dangerous because blood flow to the lungs isn't as controlled as it should be, leading to problems with the lungs and heart.